 If you fall ill while working in Spain, just as anywhere in the EU, you’re entitled to an allowance for temporary incapacity.
 The allowance applies to missing work for a “common illness or a non-occupational accident”.
 For example, if you play in an amateur Spanish football league and get an injury that puts you in hospital.
 This requires a medical examination and certificate of illness.

 Qualifications for Spanish sick pay

-In order to receive the allowance, you must be registered with Spanish social security.
+In order to receive the allowance for sick leave in Spain, you must be registered with Spanish social security.
 You must also have 180 days of contribution.

 FAQ about sick pay in Spain